No767/Kumiko/Community/contributing.md

 - Python 3.6 and above (Made in 3.9.6)
 - pip

+## Installing Dependencies

 All of the dependencies that is needed for this project can be found within the `requirements.txt` within the root directory of this project.

-## Installing Dependencies

 Git can be found [here](https://git-scm.com/).
 Python can be also found at its website ([Python's Official Website](https://www.python.org/)).
-And lastly, the Discord.py lib is listed within the requirements.txt file.

 To install the dependencies listed within the requirements.txt, just cd into the project's root directory and  run `pip install -r requirements.txt`.